MelTok: 2D Tokenization for Single-Codebook Audio Compression: Methods

 \section{Methods}

-GAN-based end-to-end codecs require dedicated discriminators and multiple codebooks to improve the waveform details, high-frequency components, and phase synchronization, but training these discriminators is time-consuming and convergence is often slow~\cite{Wu_2023}.
-Consequently, we propose a two-stage codec, where the first stage focuses on mel-spectrogram reconstruction with metric losses, and the second stage incorporates a discriminator to recover high-fidelity waveform from mel discrete tokens.
+To achieve faster convergence, we propose a two-stage codec, where the first stage focuses on mel-spectrogram reconstruction with metric losses, and the second stage incorporates a discriminator to recover high-fidelity waveform from mel discrete tokens.
 This architecture significantly improves training efficiency, enabling our second-stage model to converge within only 50 epochs.